szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1583:** Make Kachiko's Wakizashi more unique and add an optional upgrade path for Cespenar

-I really hate unique items with nothing in the description worth reading, so I tried to add something a bit more worth reading and hopefully not too cringy (see unique_descriptions.md for details).
+I really hate unique items with nothing in the description worth reading, so I tried to add something a bit more worth reading and hopefully not too cringy.
 For reasons described in the description, it is now called Kachiko's Whisper.
 The following additions are included:

 - Wisdom penalty (which can kill, technically, and I guess remove spell slots from priests) lasts for 6 rounds now as opposed to 2 rounds.
 - Shadowdancers receive: +10% Hiding skills and +1 THAC0